Explore Prishtina

 National Library of Kosovo

-Walk to the extraordinary National Library, one of the most visually unique buildings in the Balkans.
-No photography restrictions outside.
+Head to the National Library and see one of the most unusual buildings in the Balkans.

 Ethnographic Museum